A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 1. Kubernetes Scheduler - Selects nodes with GPU resources

-5. NVIDIA Container Toolkit - Provides GPU access hooks
+6. NVIDIA Container Toolkit / CDI - Provides GPU access hooks and declarative device specs

 Key Components